Domesticated plants and animals of Austronesia: Broussonetia papyrifera (paper mulberry)

 Paper mulberry (Broussonetia papyrifera), better known as "tapa cloth tree" in the Pacific, originates from subtropical regions in mainland Asia and is one of the best evidence for the mainstream "Out of Taiwan" hypothesis of the Austronesian expansion.
 Various genetic studies have traced the origins of paper mulberry populations in the Remote Pacific all the way to Taiwan via New Guinea and Sulawesi.
 In the Philippines, which was along the expansion path, paper mulberry are mostly descendants of modern introductions in 1935.
 It is presumed that ancient introductions of paper mulberry went extinct in prehistory due to its replacement with hand-woven fabrics, given that paper mulberry generally only survives under human cultivation.
-However, its absence in the Philippines further underlines its origins in Taiwan, and not within Island Southeast Asia.
+However, its absence in the Philippines further underlines its origins in Taiwan, and not within Maritime Southeast Asia.
 Additionally paper mulberry populations in New Guinea also show genetic inflow from another expansion out of Indochina and South China.